fadhalshulhan/Knowlytics/README.md

    - Added commands for creating foreign key constraints as seen in the migration files.

 4. **Installation**:

    - Updated the migration and seeder steps to include the new tables (`Categories`, `CourseCategories`, `Lessons`, `UserProfiles`).
+   - Removed references to EasyInvoice and added `pdfkit` to the list of dependencies.

+5. **Invoice Generation**:

+   - Switched from EasyInvoice to PDFKit (`pdfkit`) for generating PDF invoices.
+This change simplifies the invoice generation process by removing the dependency on an external API and allows for more customizable PDF creation using `PDFDocument` from `pdfkit`.

+6. **Responsive Design for Invoice View**:
+   - Modified the `invoiceView.ejs` page to improve responsiveness:
+     - On larger screens (≥640px), the "Unduh Invoice" button is placed to the right of the "Lihat Invoice Pembayaran" title.
+     - On mobile screens (<640px), the "Unduh Invoice" button is placed below the paragraph "Ini adalah bukti pembayaranmu (ID: ...)" for better usability.

+---

+### Changes Made:

+**Features Section**:

+- Updated the "Role-Based Access" subsection to clarify that instructors cannot create or manage courses at this time.
+- Removed the "Instructors can add courses through a simple interface" point from the "Course Management" subsection, as this functionality is not currently available.